scramjetorg/platform-docs/dictionary.md

 Virtual Machine.
 Virtualization of a physical machine on a physical machine (it is a kind of Matrix but without Keanu :wink:).
 There can be several virtual machines on one physical machine.
 Each VM "eats" the resources of the physical machine (RAM/CPU/disk space).
 Virtual machines, however, cannot "look" into the resources of other machines, resources are separated (unless we consciously share, for example, a fragment of the disk).
 If you want to dive deeper into this topic, read also about [overcommitment](https://en.wikipedia.org/wiki/Memory_overcommitment)

-### VPN

-Virtual Private Network.
-A network that behaves like a private network (e.g. office or university network), creating an encrypted connection between our computer and the network, e.g. in the cloud, acting as a "virtual router".
-It is hermetic and inaccessible to people without authorization.
-More info: [VPN](https://en.wikipedia.org/wiki/Virtual_private_network)

 ### Volume

 The term volume refers to a device or area of mass storage that is used to store data, such as a hard drive or hard drive partitions.
 [Docker](#docker) volumes are the preferred persistence mechanism for data generated and used by containers.
 Binding mount points depend on the directory structure and operating system of the host computer, while volumes are completely managed by Docker

 ## Y

-### yarn

-Yarn (like [npm](#npm)) is a package manager for JS projects